fhict/el32-buildroot/board/freescale/imx8mqevk/readme.txt

 For details about the medium image layout, see the definition in board/freescale/common/imx/genimage.cfg.template_imx8.

-Boot the i.MX8mq EVK board
+Boot the i.MX8MQ EVK board
 ==========================

 To boot your newly created system:
 - insert the SD card in the SD slot of the board;
+- Configure the switches as follows:
+SW801:	ON	ON	OFF	OFF
+SW802:	ON	OFF
 - put a micro USB cable into the Debug USB Port and connect using a terminal emulator at 115200 bps, 8n1;
 - power on the board.